 This site was further extended to accommodate the Commonwealth casualties of the Second World War.
 There is a large Royal Air Forces section in the south-east corner of the cemetery (which also contains the graves of Czechoslovakian and American airmen who served with the Royal Air Force) and the Air Forces shelter building nearby houses the register of the names of those buried in the section.
 A plot in the west corner of the cemetery contains approximately 2,400 Canadian graves of the Second World War including those of 43 men who died of wounds following the Dieppe Raid in August 1942.
-The Canadian Records building, which was a gift of the Canadian government, houses a reception room for visitors and other offices.
+The Canadian Records building, which was a gift of the Canadian government in 1946, houses a reception room for visitors and other offices.

 In addition to the Commonwealth plots, the cemetery also contains French, Polish, Czechoslovakian, Belgian and Italian sections, and a number of war graves of other nationalities all cared for by the Commission.
 The American Military Cemetery is the responsibility of the American Battle Monuments Commission.